 The long-term impact of these summer jobs on the clerks themselves, on the legal community and on the community at large is significant.
 The MJF summer clerkship experiences gives students the opportunity and the knowledge to consider public interest law as a career, or to commit to pro bono advocacy as a private attorney.
 Past MJF clerks who enter private practice carry with them a firsthand appreciation for the importance of legal services and public interest law.
 In addition, students will be exposed to under-served people and new geographic locations, all of which may affect their career choices.
 Many of MJF’s summer clerks return to rural and minority communities to practice law and continue to provide necessary legal services for low income and disadvantaged persons in Minnesota.
 Summer clerkships assist law students with developing the legal skills necessary to perform pro bono work after graduation.
 Our communities derive direct and consequential benefits from these clerkships.
 Law students serve the community for the summer, and as lawyers, are more likely to serve in law-related capacities throughout their careers.
 The program educates future lawyers about significant issues in areas of poverty law while giving them the exposure to the larger picture, and the tools to help solve these problems.

-Central Minnesota Legal Services; Innocence Project of Minnesota; Mid Minnesota Legal Aid Disability Law Project; Mid Minnesota Legal Aid Housing Discrimination Law Project; Mid Minnesota Legal Aid Youth Law Project; Minnesota AIDS Project; Minnesota Center for Environmental Advocacy; Minnesota Coalition for Battered Women; Neighborhood Justice Center; Southern Minnesota Regional Legal Services, Poverty Law, St. Paul; Southern Minnesota Regional Legal Services, Refugee Immigrant and Migrant Services, St. Paul; Tenth Judicial District Public Defender’s Office; Anishinabe Legal Services; Legal Services of Northwest Minnesota; Southern Minnesota Regional Legal Services, Mankato; and White Earth Tribal Court.
+Standpoint; Central Minnesota Legal Services; Mid-Minnesota Legal Aid – Minnesota Disability Law Center; Mid-Minnesota Legal Aid – Housing Discrimination Law Project; Mid-Minnesota Legal Aid – Youth Law Project; Minneapolis Department of Civil Rights/Complaint Investigations Division; Minnesota AIDS Project; Minnesota Center for Environmental Advocacy; Neighborhood Justice Center; Southern Minnesota Regional Legal Services Refugee, Immigrant and Migrant Services; Southern Minnesota Regional Legal Services – Government Benefits; Tubman; Anishinabe Legal Services (Bemidji area); Legal Aid Service of Northeastern Minnesota (Duluth); Legal Services of Northwest Minnesota; Southern Minnesota Regional Legal Services (SMRLS) – Southwest Region (Mankato)

 Visit Host a Summer Clerkship for more information on applying to work with an MJF Summer Clerk.